mui/mui-x/docs/data/data-grid/filtering-recipes/filtering-recipes.md

 ## Quick filter outside of the grid

-Currently if you want to use the [Quick filter](/x/react-data-grid/filtering/quick-filter/) feature you need to use from the toolbar component slot.
+The [Quick filter](/x/react-data-grid/filtering/quick-filter/) feature is typically utilized within the toolbar component slot of the grid.

-A common use case is to have certain components positioned outside of the grid.
-Because of the way the grid context works this might not be a straightforward thing to do.
-The example below illustrates how this use case can be achieved.
+However, there may be instances where it's desirable to position certain components, such as the Quick filter, outside of the grid.
+Due to the grid context's structure, this task may not be straightforward.
+The following example demonstrates a solution to this particular use case.

 {{"demo": "QuickFilterOutsideOfGrid.js", "bg": "inline", "defaultCodeOpen": false}}